| |

 Once you’ve made your cider, you’ll probably find you have way more of it than you can use in one sitting.
 Or even one week (especially since too much at once can wreak havoc on your digestive system).

 That’s where pasteurizing and freezing comes in.
-By taking just a little more time, you can preserve your cider to enjoy for months to come.
+By taking just a little more time, you can preserve your cider to enjoy during the holiday season and other special occasions throughout the winter months.

 On another note: while you should still pasteurize, it helps to get all your apples fresh off the tree rather than using dropped apples.
 You can use an apple picker to get them out, or put clean blankets down and shake your tree.
 The ground has all kinds of dirt and grossness on it, and dropped apples are more susceptible to rot and germs.
 Plus, you never know what creatures may have been in or around those apples on the ground (worms, mice, deer, an irresponsible neighbor’s livestock… you know how it goes).